v-nys/learning-paths-tauri-react/README.md

 If you are running Nix with flakes, just run `nix develop` and `npm run tauri dev` should work fine from that shell.

 ## Development
 Git hooks are versioned, in the `hooks` folder.
 Symlink them to enable.
+The easiest way is (from the root folder): `ln -s -f ../hooks .git/hooks` (do it this way because symlinks are resolved relatively).

 ## Troubleshooting
 May require environment variable `WEBKIT_DISABLE_DMABUF_RENDERER` set to `1`.